SJ6P30 - Project (Film and Television Studies) (2023/24)

-Plan and undertake a sustained piece of theory/practice and/or written work which requires independent research, editing and redrafting;
+(1) Plan and undertake a sustained piece of written work which requires independent research, editing and redrafting;

-Prepare and bring to timely completion a scholarly written project or a piece of filmmaking with critical commentary with appropriate attention to presentation, citational and bibliographical conventions;
+(2) Prepare and bring to timely completion a scholarly written dissertation with appropriate attention to presentation, and referencing and bibliographical conventions;

-Effectively communicate the ideas in a specific and specialist field of the discipline and evaluate them critically, as well as shape their own arguments and creative ideas in response.
+(3) Effectively communicate ideas in a specific and specialist field of the discipline and evaluate them critically, as well as shape their own arguments and in response;

-Develop the generic, transferable skills required by employers in film and television, for example effective and appropriate communication with peers and managers of learning, meeting deadlines, initiating meetings, planning and delivering a project to time, clear and cogent oral and written communication skills.
+(4) Develop the transferable skills required by employers, for example effective and appropriate communication, meeting deadlines, reflecting on feedback, initiating meetings, planning and delivering a project to time, clear and cogent oral and written communication skills.

-The following general books on researching and writing a project will be useful.
-However, all students will be advised by their supervisor on reading specific for their chosen topic.
+The following general books on researching and writing a dissertation will be useful.
+However, all students will be advised by their supervisor on reading specific to their chosen topic:

 Peter Levin, Excellent Dissertations!: Planning, Managing and writing a Dissertation Project for Undergraduates and Taught Postgraduates (Maidenhead: Open University Press, 2005).